-8 Steps of 0.1 can be used.
+&lt;sup>7 Steps of 0.1 can be used.

-Please note that this decision is final and that no correspondence will be undertaken in relation to individual assessments or scoring9.
+Please note that this decision is final and that no correspondence will be undertaken in relation to individual assessments or scoring.
 Under no circumstance will feedback provided by Council compromise the confidentiality of a reference submitted to Council.